Ferroaxial order of the monolayer ice in martyite: Abstract

+We prepared single- and polycrystals of martyite by hydrothermal synthesis.
+We measured the dielectric properties of polycrystalline martyite pellets by using an LCR meter.
+We performed the x-ray diffraction (XRD) experiments using a single crystal in the temperature range from 30 to 300~K on BL02B1 at a synchrotron facility SPring-8 \cite{10.1063/1.3463359}.
+We carried out molecular dynamics (MD) simulations of two-dimensional water in martyite using GROMACS 2018 software \cite{abraham2015softwarex} under periodic boundary conditions in the two dimensions.
+Experimental details are described in SM \cite{suppl}.

 Figure~\ref{dielectric} shows the dielectric constant $\varepsilon'$ and dissipation factor $D$ of the polycrystalline martyite as a function of temperature $T$.
 Two anomalies are observed at $T_\mathrm{c1} \approx$ 170--200~K and $T_\mathrm{c2} \approx$ 30--50~K. The decreases of $\varepsilon'$ indicate the ordering of the H$_2$O molecules rotating at room temperature.
-Based on the x-ray diffraction (XRD), Raman spectra, and molecular dynamics (MD) simulation, we conclude that these anomalies are related to the two structural phase transitions driven by the disorder-order transition of H$_2$O (see following sections and SM \cite{suppl}).
+Based on the XRD, Raman spectra, and MD simulation, we conclude that these anomalies are related to the two structural phase transitions driven by the disorder-order transition of H$_2$O (see following sections and Raman spectra data in SM \cite{suppl}).
 Accordingly, we term the phases as HT ($T_\mathrm{c1}<T$), LT ($T_\mathrm{c2}<T<T_\mathrm{c1}$), and LT' ($T<T_\mathrm{c2}$).
 The frequency dependences of $T_\mathrm{c1}$ and $T_\mathrm{c2}$ indicate the dielectric relaxation where the orientational degree of freedom gradually freezes.
-The observed dynamics reflects the energy barrier for rotational motions of H$_2$O to relax to nearly-degenerate but lower energy states.
+The observed dynamics reflect the energy barrier for rotational motions of H$_2$O to relax to nearly-degenerate but lower energy states.